ablab/IsoQuant/README.md

     Force to use this alignment method, can be `starlong` or `minimap2`; `minimap2` is currently used as default.
 Make sure the specified aligner is in the `$PATH` variable.

 `--run_aligner_only`
-    Align reads to reference without running IsoQuant itself.
+    Align reads to the reference without running IsoQuant itself.

 `--threads` or `-t`
-    Number of threads to use, 16 by default (currently affects the alignment stage only).
+    Number of threads to use, 16 by default.

 `--keep_tmp`
     Do not remove temporary files in the end.